matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 ![[Pasted image 20251020190944.png]]

-> How can we trust
+> How can we trust systems that we cannot explain?